niclastanskanen/react-film-app/README.md

-# This is a film streaming app like Netflix build with React.
+# This is an online database of information related to movies.
+I use The Movie Database API and design it with inspiration from Netflix.
+Built with React, designed with Material UI

 ![React](https://skillicons.dev/icons?i=react)